PatrickMcGrath29/thegoodland/content/quotes/ctkujmee0b.md

 ---
 uuid: ctkujmee0b
-text: God has one great desire - to have what may be termed a 'a people of His best'.
+text: God has one great desire - to have what may be termed 'a people of His best'.
 Until He has such a people, He will never be wholly satisfied.
 There may be those who will accept His 'second-best' - for He surely often allows a second-best - but only a people set on His very best will truly satisfy His